-Now that you are knowledgable in the basics of local SEO, it’s time to decide how you’re officially going to get started.
+Now that you are knowledgeable in the basics of local SEO, it’s time to decide how you’re officially going to get started.
 Do you perform the strategies yourself or hire a marketing agency to do them for you?

 On the flip side, it takes hours of reading, concentration, patience, and testing to learn local SEO and make ROI from it.
-If you don’t have the time to spend on this, then contact a marketing agency that knows and understands the struggles of being a small to medium-sized business owner.
+If you don’t have the time to spend on this, then contact a marketing agency that knows and understands the struggles of being a small to a medium-sized business owner.

 With this article and other resources on the Beyond Blue Media blog, you can choose an SEO agency that you can trust, because you now know what goes into local SEO strategies.